 In June 2018, ESYO collaborated with groups around the Capital Region to bring the collaborative creativity of more than 400 young musicians, singers, dancers, poets and visual artists to the Saratoga Performing Arts Center.
 It was a fantastic event that included performances by the Haudenosaunee Singers and Dancers from the Onondaga Nation, and local Native American author and storyteller, Joseph Bruchac.

-In June of 2016, ESYO Youth Orchestra traveled to Portugal, spending a day and a half in Torres Novas where a special Fourth of July BBQ was shared with the members of Orquestra Academica do Medio Tejo.
-The Youth Orchestra engaged in workshops with the Orquestra, and finally presented a concert to benefit this fledgling youth orchestra program.
+In June of 2016, ESYO Symphony Orchestra traveled to Portugal, spending a day and a half in Torres Novas where a special Fourth of July BBQ was shared with the members of Orquestra Academica do Medio Tejo.
+The Symphony Orchestra engaged in workshops with the Orquestra, and finally presented a concert to benefit this fledgling youth orchestra program.
 The final concert of the tour was shared with the Orquestra Sinfonica Juvenil, a premier youth orchestra in Lisbon.

 In June of 2012, ESYO embarked on a first ever rour to Asia, performing several concerts in both China and Korea.

-In 2008, ESYO Youth Orchestra performed concerts in historic halls in Eisenach and Ilmenau, Germany; Salzburg, Austria; and Prague, Czech Republic.
+In 2008, ESYO Symphony Orchestra performed concerts in historic halls in Eisenach and Ilmenau, Germany; Salzburg, Austria; and Prague, Czech Republic.
 Two of the four concerts were benefits: proceeds from the Eisenach concert benefited the Deutsche Epilepsievereinigung (German Epilepsy Association); in Salzburg, the proceeds were donated to the Salzburger Hilfswerk, a local organization that provides a wide range of services including meals on wheels for seniors, support in nursing homes, day care centers, counseling and education programs for families, youth programs, and emergency contact services.

 While in Ilmenau, ESYO musicians met and performed with members of a German youth orchestra.